 Modular storage grows with your equipment collection:

-These systems prevent the need to replace storage as your gym evolves.
+These systems mean you won't need to replace storage as your gym evolves.

 Consider dual-purpose furniture that serves as both storage and functional gym equipment: